Overview

 Form ADV – Part 2A

-current, and such information may be misinterpreted.
+accurate, complete or current, and such information may be misinterpreted.

 Limited Diversification and Risk Management Failures

-At any given time, clients’ portfolios may not be diversified to any material extent
+At any given time, Clients’ portfolios may not be diversified to any material extent

-and, as a result, clients could experience significant losses if general economic
+and, as a result, Clients could experience significant losses if general economic

 conditions, and, in particular, those relevant to the issuers whose securities are